 By Gerald Horne, historian and scholar of African American Studies

-This searing document, still worth reading and birthed in no small measure by Patterson’s comrade, Paul Robeson — the great artist and activist, the “tallest tree in our forest” — was the product of a mass worldwide organizing campaign by their organization — the Civil Rights Congress — whose efforts were so intimidating to Washington that they were driven out of business by 1956.
+This searing document, still worth reading and birthed in no small measure by Patterson’s comrade, Paul Robeson – the great artist and activist, the “tallest tree in our forest” – was the product of a mass worldwide organizing campaign by their organization, the Civil Rights Congress (CRC) – whose efforts were so intimidating to Washington that they were driven out of business by 1956.

-Today the Alliance for Global Justice is not only walking in the gigantic footprints of CRC but also extending the call by Malcolm X before his tragic assassination in 1965 to internationalize the human rights struggle in the U.S. and the National Conference of Black Lawyers, which sought to do so in the 1970s.
+Today the Alliance for Global Justice is not only walking in the gigantic footprints of the CRC but also extending the call by Malcolm X before his tragic assassination in 1965 to internationalize the human rights struggle in the U.S., and by the National Conference of Black Lawyers, which sought to do so in the 1970s.

 This malignant phenomenon infects – like a virus – every aspect of U.S. life, be it housing or employment or immigration or education or health care or foreign policy.

-Thus, this 2022 Human Rights Report is more than welcome and, it is to be hoped, will have a similar impact as the 1951 effort, which led directly to the erosion of a hateful Jim Crow.
+This Human Rights Report is thus more than welcome and, it is to be hoped, will have a similar impact as the 1951 effort, which led directly to the erosion of a hateful Jim Crow.